thousandbrainsproject/tbp.monty/rfcs/0000_resampling_dynamic_adjustment.md

 #### The resampling parameter

 This parameter would rely on Monty's confidence of the existing hypotheses and its prediction errors to determine how many new hypotheses are to be resampled.
+Confidence can be considered a long-term integration signal.
+It is built up over time as hypotheses accumulate evidence.
+This cumulative score, when paired with something like `x_percent_threshold`, can provide a strong estimate of Monty's belief.
+On the other hand, a prediction error is a short-term signal.
+It conveys how well Monty's current hypotheses match the latest observation, or the last few observations (to smooth out noise).
 One useful idea is to combine these two quantities into a single metric; Monty’s surprise (placeholder name).
 This "surprise" metric captures how unexpected the current observation is, given Monty’s current belief:

 * A high prediction error in high-confidence hypotheses (i.e., high surprise)